-Market risk
+(a) Market risk

-Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: interest rate risk, currency risk and other price risk.
-Financial instruments affected by market risk include borrowings, Investments, other receivables, trade and other payables.
+The market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk comprises three types of risk: currency risk, interest rate risk and other price risk.